MSc in Sustainable Urban Development

 The course comprises four elements:

 You will attend eight intensive residential teaching weeks during the two years of study.
-Six of these eight teaching weeks are held in Oxford at the Department for Continuing Education The remaining two are held at the offices of The Prince's Foundation in London.
+Two of these eight teaching weeks are held at the offices of The King's Foundation in London.
+The remaining six are held in Oxford at the Department for Continuing Education.
 Each week addresses a core theme of the course.

 During teaching weeks, you will also follow foundation courses in urban theory and research methods tailored to sustainable urban development, comprising sessions on the intellectual history of sustainable urbanism, paradigm shifts and challenges in sustainable development, urban economics, research design, research ethics and preparation, bibliography and library resources.